indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 ## Notes on Guiding Setup

-### Guiding Algorithms:
+### Drift Detection Algorithms
-There are 3 algorithms to detect drift:
+There are 3 algorithms to detect the tracking drift:
-1. **Donuts** - This mode uses full frame images and all stars on the image to detect the drift.
+1. **Donuts** - This mode uses the whole image and all stars on the image to detect the drift.
-Because of that is has built in scintillation resilience.
+Because of that is has a "built in" scintillation resilience.
 It can operate nicely with highly de-focused stars hence the name Donuts.
 It will also work nicely with frames with many hot pixels but so far it will struggle with hot columns and lines (working to fix it).

-2. **Selection** - It uses the centroid of a small area around the star with specified radius to detect the drift.
+2. **Selection** - It uses the centroid of a small area around the star with a specified radius to detect the drift.
 This is universal method that should work in most of the cases.
 It is resilient to hot lines and hot columns as ling as they are not in the selection.

 3. **Centroid** - This is a full frame centroid, useful for bright objects that occupy